 I had found my loved one.
 I had found my purpose.

-Life is not always about being cared for it is also about caring for others.
-Till date when I get very depressed with life or imagine how bad things have gone, I remember my sister.
+Life is not always about being cared for, it is also about caring for others.
+Even today, if something depresses or dejects me (which is a lot), I remember my sister.
 I tell myself that taking care of her, making her somebody in life is worth all the problems.